sssprahlad/capserv_fe_task/README.md

 ### Register Your custom user with following details

-1.Username: your name
+1. Username: your name
-2.Email: your email
+2. Email: your email
-3.Password: your password
+3. Password: your password
-4.Phone: your phone
+4. Phone: your phone
-5.Address: your address
+5. Address: your address